-This was the first of well over 6000 hedgehogs that has been taken care of in our association as of end 2021.
-Her name was "Hedgehoglet" and when she was found on private persons or foundations.
-With heir November 20th, 2001, she weighed only 300 grams, too little to survive the winter.
+This was the first of well over 4500 hedgehogs that has been taken care of in our association.
+Her name was "Hedgehoglet" and when she was found on November 20th, 2001, she weighed only 300 grams, too little to survive the winter.